m-mizutani/jsonex/README.md

 A JSON parser library for Go that can extract valid JSON from noisy data streams while maintaining RFC 8259 compliance.

+This library is primarily designed to parse incomplete or mixed JSON responses from generative AI systems, where JSON may be embedded within explanatory text or contain surrounding noise.

 ## Features

 - **Parsing from noisy data**: Extracts the longest valid JSON object or array from data containing garbage/noise